 Architectural and Engineering Services has occupied a temporary modular building since 1987.
 This project was originally planned as construction of a new 13,000 square foot permanent facility, possibly as an addition to, or in close proximity to, the Facilities Operations Building.
 Planning will determine the recommended size and approach with an emphasis on cost-efficiency.
-As a result of the reallocation of bond funds, planning for this project is currently on hold.
+As a result of the reallocation of bond funds this project is now scheduled for later in the UCONN 2000 program.